webstir-io/webstir-testing/README.md

 Unified test runner, runtime helpers, and CLI for Webstir TypeScript workspaces.
 Provides the binaries used by the Webstir CLI and the `test` API consumed inside generated specs.

+## Status

+- Experimental test host and CLI — event shapes, flags, and discovery rules may change as the ecosystem evolves.
+- Intended for Webstir workspaces and experimentation, not yet as a general-purpose, production-stable test runner.

 ## Quick Start

 1. **Authenticate to GitHub Packages**